 Photographer Jay has a string of beautiful girlfriends and a dark secret.
 When current flame Carrie discovers ex girlfriend Hannah trapped and tortured in the basement they start to fight back, but is it too late?

-'Psychopath' is the story of Oklahoma garbage man, Victor Marquez, who had dreamed of becoming a Hollywood Make-up artist and working in the movies.
-When he was 18, he fell in love with his...
+The story of Oklahoma garbage man, Victor Marquez, who had dreamed of becoming a Hollywood Make-up artist and working in the movies.
+When he was 18, he fell in love with his high school gym...
 See full summary »

 Was this review helpful to you?